bsdimp/freebsd-git-docs/URLs.md

     will be the canonical FreeBSD Git repository for the committers after all the repositories migrated to Git.

+There are also external mirrors maintained by project members available, please refer to "External mirros" section.

 ### SSH related information

  - `ssh://${user}@${url}/${repo}.git` can be written as `${user}@${url}:${repo}.git`, i.e., following two URLs are both valid for passing to git: